simonw/shot-scraper/docs/screenshots.md

                                   pixels
+  -j, --javascript TEXT           Execute this JS prior to taking the shot --retina                        Use device scale factor of 2 --omit-background               Omit the default browser background from the
+                                  shot, making it possible take advantage of transparence.
+Does not work with JPEGs or when using --quality.
-  -j, --javascript TEXT           Execute this JS prior to taking the shot --retina                        Use device scale factor of 2 --quality INTEGER               Save as JPEG with this quality, e.g. 80 --wait INTEGER                  Wait this many milliseconds before taking the
+  --quality INTEGER               Save as JPEG with this quality, e.g. 80 --wait INTEGER                  Wait this many milliseconds before taking the
                                   screenshot